dotnet/runtime/docs/coreclr/building/cross-building.md

 Generating the rootfs
 ---------------------
-The `cross\build-rootfs.sh` script can be used to download the files needed for cross compilation.
+The `eng/common/cross/build-rootfs.sh` script can be used to download the files needed for cross compilation.
 It will generate a rootfs as this is what CoreCLR targets.

-    Usage: ./cross/build-rootfs.sh [BuildArch] [LinuxCodeName] [lldbx.y] [--skipunmount]
+    Usage: ./eng/common/cross/build-rootfs.sh [BuildArch] [LinuxCodeName] [lldbx.y] [--skipunmount]
     BuildArch can be: arm(default), armel, arm64, x86
     LinuxCodeName - optional, Code name for Linux, can be: trusty(default), vivid, wily, xenial or alpine.
 If BuildArch is armel, LinuxCodeName is jessie(default) or tizen. lldbx.y - optional, LLDB version, can be: lldb3.6(default), lldb3.8.
 This is ignored when building rootfs for Alpine Linux.

-The `build-rootfs.sh` script must be run as root as it has to make some symlinks to the system, it will by default generate the rootfs in `cross\rootfs\<BuildArch>` however this can be changed by setting the `ROOTFS_DIR` environment variable.
+The `build-rootfs.sh` script must be run as root as it has to make some symlinks to the system, it will by default generate the rootfs in `eng/common/cross/rootfs/<BuildArch>` however this can be changed by setting the `ROOTFS_DIR` environment variable.

 For example, to generate an arm rootfs:

-    ben@ubuntu ~/git/coreclr/ $ sudo ./cross/build-rootfs.sh arm
+    ben@ubuntu ~/git/coreclr/ $ sudo ./eng/common/cross/build-rootfs.sh arm

 You can choose Linux code name to match your target, give `vivid` for `Ubuntu 15.04`, `wily` for `Ubuntu 15.10`.
 The default is `trusty`, version `Ubuntu 14.04`.

-    ben@ubuntu ~/git/coreclr/ $ sudo ./cross/build-rootfs.sh arm wily
+    ben@ubuntu ~/git/coreclr/ $ sudo ./eng/common/cross/build-rootfs.sh arm wily

 and if you wanted to generate the rootfs elsewhere:

-    ben@ubuntu ~/git/coreclr/ $ sudo ROOTFS_DIR=/home/ben/coreclr-cross/arm ./cross/build-rootfs.sh arm
+    ben@ubuntu ~/git/coreclr/ $ sudo ROOTFS_DIR=/home/ben/coreclr-cross/arm ./eng/common/cross/build-rootfs.sh arm

 For example, to generate an armel rootfs:

-    hqu@ubuntu ~/git/coreclr/ $ sudo ./cross/build-rootfs.sh armel
+    hqu@ubuntu ~/git/coreclr/ $ sudo ./eng/common/cross/build-rootfs.sh armel

 You can choose code name to match your target, give `jessie` for `Debian`, `tizen` for `Tizen`.
 The default is `jessie`.

-    hque@ubuntu ~/git/coreclr/ $ sudo ./cross/build-rootfs.sh armel tizen
+    hque@ubuntu ~/git/coreclr/ $ sudo ./eng/common/cross/build-rootfs.sh armel tizen

 and if you wanted to generate the rootfs elsewhere:

-    hque@ubuntu ~/git/coreclr/ $ sudo ROOTFS_DIR=/home/ben/coreclr-cross/armel ./cross/build-rootfs.sh armel tizen
+    hque@ubuntu ~/git/coreclr/ $ sudo ROOTFS_DIR=/home/ben/coreclr-cross/armel ./eng/common/cross/build-rootfs.sh armel tizen

 Cross compiling CoreCLR